Medical emergencies while traveling – essential travel advice

 Consider emergency evacuation insurance

 I did not need evacuation, thankfully, but we do also have emergency evacuation insurance from a company called Global Rescue.
 The need for this can be so sudden and unexpected (that’s why they are called “accidents,” right?) that it’s always a good idea at foreign destinations.
 We actually witnessed a horrific cycling accident on a group trip we were on in Croatia a few years ago where the woman nearly died and her husband was struggling to communicate with hospital staff and to get her home.
-No, they did not have international insurance.
+They did not have international insurance.

 Good travel medical insurance makes a difference